 Cognitive Restructuring: This type of intervention helps people get all the facts of the event correct and to make sense of the memories.
 It is not uncommon for a patient to remember some of the details of the trauma differently then it happened.
 This normally happens when an event was so traumatic that the brain has “forgotten” or buried it away.
 It is important to get all the details correct so that all aspects of the PTSD can be treated.

 There are other types of PTSD interventions that are closely like CBT’s but not considered CBT.

 Present Centered Therapy (PCT): is a type of non-trauma focused treatment.
 PCT focuses on teaching the patient how to deal with the current issues, not focused on dealing with the trauma.
 In this type of program, the patient will learn problem-solving skills and sealing with daily stress.

-Are You Looking for Trauma and Addiction Treatment in North Carolina
+PTSD and Addiction Treatment Program in North Carolina

 Crest View Recovery Center in Asheville, North Carolina, understands your struggle with PTSD and addiction.
-At CVRC, you gain the addiction therapy services and treatments you need for a strong recovery from both of your conditions.
+At CVRC, you gain the addiction therapy services and the PTSD treatment program you need for a strong recovery from both of your conditions.

 Specifically, programs at Crest View Recovery Center include: